Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 ## The Data

-The data used in this tutorial is an alignment of molecular sequences for the interphotoreceptor retinoid-binding protein (irbp), and a morphological character matrix.
+The data used in this tutorial is an alignment of genetic sequences for the interphotoreceptor retinoid-binding protein (irbp), and a morphological character matrix.
 Both alignments contain data for 8 extant and 14 fossil bear species.
 To illustrate different issues we have created several XML files using this dataset, each with a different initalization issue, available on the left-hand panel, under the heading **XML**.

 ## Packages